 On December 23, 2019, a miner was fatally injured while attempting to remove a splice pin from a 72-inch mainline conveyor belt splice.
-A belt clamp and racket-style chain come along failed, releasing stored energy and causing the belt to shift upward and pin the miner against the frame of the belt tailpiece.
+A belt clamp and ratchet-style chain come along failed, releasing stored energy and causing the belt to shift upward and pin the miner against the frame of the belt tailpiece.

 - Identify, isolate, and control stored energy: mechanical, electrical, hydraulic and gravitational.
 Relieve belt tension by releasing the energy at the take-up/belt storage system.